prmr/Minesweeper/README.md

 # Minesweeper

-Sample application for my COMP 303 Software Design course at McGill.
+Sample Java application with JavaFX.

 The goal of this project is to help illustrate various design decisions related to abstraction, encapsulation, and information hiding, in the context of a complete working application.
 The rest of the code has been left to a minimum.
 Common best practices not implemented here would include externalizing strings and using icons in the UI, which were judged to be superfluous at this point.